-What goes on in our learning and growing and in our human experience always comes back to ourself.
-Somehow each experience begins and ends with ourself.
-Whatever is in between, as far as whoever and whatever else is there, it’s going to ultimately be about you.
+What goes on in our learning and growing and in our human experience always comes back to our self.
+Somehow each experience begins and ends with our self.
+Whatever is in between, as far as whomever and whatever else is there, it’s going to ultimately be about you.
 Pardoning or forgiveness always includes an opportunity to forgive yourself.

 The second definition for forgiveness is “a forgiving quality.”
 So forgiveness is a part of the action of forgiving.
-There are other qualities, but forgiveness is a particular quality which is the tendency to forgive offenses readily and easily.
+There are other qualities, but forgiveness is a particular quality, which is the tendency to forgive offenses readily and easily.
 Do you have the tendency to forgive offenses readily and easily?
-Consider if you also have the tendency to forgive the offenders readily and easily.
+Consider whether you also have the tendency to forgive the offenders readily and easily.
 Do you have that as a commitment?
 Do you have that as a dedication or a willingness?
-Or is it an accident or something you wouldn’t consider doing?
+Or is it by chance or something you wouldn’t consider doing?

 I’ve heard the point of view that if we forgive an offender or an offense, we’re actually perpetuating it in some way.
-I consider it’s a mistake, an error in itself, to assume that to forgive or pardon an offender is like teaching them to do that again.
-From my point of view and my own experience, if we don’t forgive, if we don’t pardon, that’s what perpetuates the offense.
+I consider it is a mistake; an error in itself, to assume that to forgive or pardon an offender is like teaching them to do that again.
+From my experience, if we don’t forgive, if we don’t pardon, that’s what perpetuates the offense.
 To be unforgiving is what can allow or encourage the error to occur again.

-I consider that we’re all here in this world learning to forgive.
+All of us in this world are learning to forgive.
 We’re here as human beings to learn to pardon.
 That’s a primary purpose in our life.
 God bless you if you haven’t come around to that yet, if you haven’t realized that you’re here to let go and let yourself out of the position of being the one who’s judging or making sure a condemnation is carried out.
-You’re here to learn to forgive, yourself as well as others and all that happens in this world.
+You’re here to learn to forgive yourself as well as others and all that happens in this world.

 John-Roger wrote the book, Forgiveness: The Key to the Kingdom.
 What is that kingdom?
 The kingdom of God.
-I see that forgiveness isn’t the only key because there are other keys.
+There are other keys such as loving, joy, peace, and understanding.
 However, those keys are so related to forgiveness that if you forgive, you’ll be doing all the keys to the kingdom.